khalil5754/khalil5754.github.io/_posts/2022-10-23-your-new-blog-post.md

 To determine where cross-correlation values are significant, the equation 1.96/(√n) is used, a critical value of 1.96 is used indicating a 95% confidence interval.

-And, in case you were truly curious:
+And, in case you were truly statistically curious:

-## VIX Formula:
+#### VIX Formula:

 <img width="557" alt="image" src="https://user-images.githubusercontent.com/44441178/197433222-9ba10c22-85c8-40df-95ae-81874a142fa2.png">